joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 **Note**: See ## Summary for the specification of the content

 **Rationale**: This requirement is based on the assumption that the user is first interested in reading the summary of the mutation testing.
 By printing the summary last the user do not have to scroll in the console.
 This is though inverted if the user renders the markdown report as a webpage.
 Then the user probably want the summary at the top.

+### Alive Statistics

+The report shall contain the statistics of the alive mutations.

+The statistics shall on the original -> mutation:
+ * total of that kind
+ * percentage of the total
+ * textual description of from -> to

+The statistics shall be sorted by the count column.

 ## Full